What to Do Immediately After Buying a House

 You will already have a lot to keep track of, and you won't want to deal with any potential utility problems after arriving at your home.

 Most fires start in the kitchen or laundry room, so you should install smoke detectors in these areas and ensure each floor has at least one smoke detector.
+Keep records of any minor or major problems in case you need to schedule maintenance.

 As one of the most critical but annoying processes, changing your address is extremely important.
 You will most likely be mailed many essential documents.